 However, this proved to be worthy speech for a Chancellor who’s beginning to sound important, not self-important.

 You can discover plenty of tips for public speakers with our regular series of public speaking tips, podcasts and videos.
 And, of course, when you want to give your own public speaking skills a further boost then why not join a training course.
-And, because you can join a public speaking course in Cardiff, or one of more than 40 training centres you are never that far from training.
+And, because you can train in Cardiff, or one of more than 40 training centres you are never that far away.
 Or, as an alternative we can even train your whole team at work.
 So, whatever your choice, please don’t hesitate to get in touch when the time is right.